Causal inference for data-driven debugging and decision making in cloud computing: Two approximations in causal modeling

-Let $\kl(\cdot\| \cdot)$ denote the Kullback-Leibler (KL) divergence, $\se(\cdot | \cdot)$ the conditional entropy \citep{Cover}. \begin{Proposition} Let $M_0$ be a FCM that induces a CGM $M$, and let $W$ denote the root nodes in $M$.
+\begin{Proposition} Let $M_0$ be an FCM that induces a GCM $M$, and let $Z$ denote the root variables in $M$.
 For all (sets of) variables $E, X, Y$ we have

-(where $p( Y_{\dc X=x} | E )$ is defined w.r.t.\ $M_0$ and $\tilde{p}( Y_{\dc X=x} | E )$ w.r.t.\ $M$). \end{Proposition} We prove (using monotonicity of the KL divergence and properties of entropy) a generalization of Proposition \ref{prop::approx_cf} in Section \extref{s-sec::prop}.
-To give some intuition about the approximate counterfactual and the proposition, we consider two special cases: If $M$ is already a ``FCM'' in the sense that all its variables are completely determined by the root nodes, then we have $H(E | W) = 0$, and thus, based on equation (\ref{eqn::acf_prop}), both quantities coincide, which seems natural.
-If the evidence comprises the root nodes, $W \subset E$, then the approximation amounts to the simple conditional $p( y | \dc (x), w )$ (where $w$ is the part of $e$ the corresponds to $W$), similar as if we had evidence on all background variables in a FCM.
+where $p( Y_{\dc X=x} | e )$ is defined w.r.t.\ $M_0$ and $\tilde{p}( Y_{\dc X=x} | e )$ w.r.t.\ $M$. \end{Proposition} We prove (using monotonicity of the KL divergence and properties of entropy) a generalization of Proposition \ref{debugging:prop:approx_cf} -- Proposition \ref{debugging:prop:approx_cf_gen} -- in Section \ref{debugging:sec:prop_cf}.\footnote{Note that, if we chose the set $Z$ in Proposition \ref{debugging:prop:approx_cf_gen} such that it is as ``close'' (in the causal diagram) to $Y$ as possible, this could yield better approximations than simply letting $Z$ be the root nodes, as done in $\bar{p}( Y_{\dc X=x} = y| e )$.
+We leave this as a question for future work.}

+\begin{Example} To give some intuition about the approximate counterfactual and the proposition, let us first consider the following two special cases: If $M$ is already an ``FCM'' in the sense that all its variables are completely determined by the root nodes, then we have $H(E | Z) = 0$, and thus, based on Equation (\ref{debugging:eqn:acf_prop}), both quantities coincide, which seems natural.
+If the evidence comprises the root nodes, $Z \subset E$, then the approximation amounts to the simple conditional $p( y | \dc (x), w )$ (where $w$ is the part of $e$ the corresponds to $W$), similar as if we had evidence on all background variables in an FCM.

+Note that for the $M$ in Example \ref{debugging:expl:cf}, the approximate counterfactual does not help much.
+It can be calculated as